VerklegtNamskeidHR2024/Da-Project/Skyrslur/Dagbaekur/End-Of-Day-3.12.md

 I worked on adding methods for all storage menu then i worked on maintenance report menu in UI layer. i came to school at 8 and left at 6.\

 Kormákur:\
+I worked on the UI for the start menu and work requests.
+I arrived at 10:00 and left at 18:30

 Jón:\ I worked on seeting up the functions for the UI layer and later in the day I started programming the UI for the location options.
 I arrived at 8:00 and left at 17:45.\